kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 ### Configure the Load Balancer

 In addition to the node information, you need to provide the load balancer information in the same yaml file.
-For the Intranet VIP address, you can find it in 1.5. mentioned above.
+For the Intranet VIP address, you can find it in step 5 mentioned above.
 Assume the VIP address and listening port of the **internal load balancer** are `192.168.0.253` and `6443` respectively, and you can refer to the following example.

 #### The configuration example in config-sample.yaml